menandmice/ansible_micetro/README.md

-# Ansible Integration for Men&Mice Micetro
+# Ansible Integration for Micetro

-First edited on January 3, 2023.

-## What is Men&Mice Micetro?
+## What is Micetro?

-Effectively and efficiently manage DNS, DHCP and IPAM with Men&Mice Micetro.
+Effectively and efficiently manage DNS, DHCP and IPAM with Micetro.

 Easily manage DNS and DHCP servers and networking devices such as